 Periodic Sylvester equation solvers

-• pdsylvc Solution of periodic discrete-time Sylvester equations of continuous-time flavor.
+• pdsylvc Solution of periodic discrete-time Sylvester equations of continuous-time flavour.

-• pfdsylvc Solution of forward-time periodic discrete-time Sylvester equations of continuous-time flavor.
+• pfdsylvc Solution of forward-time periodic discrete-time Sylvester equations of continuous-time flavour.

-• prdsylvc Solution of reverse-time periodic discrete-time Sylvester equations of continuous-time flavor.
+• prdsylvc Solution of reverse-time periodic discrete-time Sylvester equations of continuous-time flavour.

 Periodic differential Sylvester equation solvers